That's All, Brother: Air shows

-Another goal of the restorers has been to identify the paratroopers who went to Normandy aboard That's All, Brother and reach out to them or, more often, their descendants.
+Another goal of the restorers has been to identify the paratroopers who went to Normandy aboard That's All, Brother and reach out to them or their descendants.
 Two grandchildren of Donalson, who had died in 1987 after having risen to the rank of major general, rode the aircraft at an Alabama air show in early 2019.
-In March 2019, the CAF learned that one of the few surviving D-Day paratroopers was not expecting to attend the 75th anniversary ceremonies in France due to his own failing health.
-They took the plane on a special trip to Dayton, Ohio, where he lived, so he could see the restored aircraft (which was not the one he had jumped from) and ride in it.
+In March 2019, the CAF learned that one of the few surviving D-Day paratroopers, although not one who had jumped from That's All, Brother, was not expecting to attend the 75th anniversary ceremonies in France due to his own failing health.
+They took the plane to Dayton, Ohio, where he lived, so he could see and ride in the restored aircraft.

 D-Day 75th anniversary ceremonies

 On May 18, 2019, That's All, Brother made a ceremonial flyby of the Statue of Liberty before joining other restored American World War II aircraft that had participated in the invasion for "Daks Over Normandy", a ceremonial re-enactment of the air operations using the original craft, organized in Britain.
 The convoy flew the same multi-segment route across the Atlantic Ocean to the U.K. airfields as all American aircraft used on D-Day did.
-After spending several days training in safety procedures in Oxford, Connecticut, the convoy flew through the same airbases, hopping a northerly route across the ocean: Presque Isle, Maine; Goose Bay, Labrador; Narsarsuaq, Greenland; Reykjavik, Iceland, then to Prestwick Airport outside Glasgow, Scotland and finally to Duxford Aerodrome in southern England for "Daks Over Normandy" on June 6, 2019.
+After spending several days training in safety procedures in Oxford, Connecticut, the convoy flew through the same airbases, hopping a northerly route across the ocean: Presque Isle, Maine; Goose Bay, Labrador; Narsarsuaq, Greenland; Reykjavík, Iceland, then to Prestwick Airport outside Glasgow, Scotland and finally to Duxford Aerodrome in southern England for "Daks Over Normandy" on June 6, 2019.

 That's All, Brother's schedule includes participation in anniversary events for a week, including a re-enactment of the original drop on June 6 with paratroopers jumping into the original drop zone, followed by return to the U.S. to resume its air show schedule.
 The CAF plans to add speakers and sensors to make it a "living classroom", where schoolchildren on the plane can understand what it was like to be the paratroopers heading for their drops.
 According to Joe Enzminger of the Central Texas Wing, the plane is in good enough shape to keep it flying for possibly another century.